 It is designed to make use of the spontaneous redox reaction between zinc and cupric ions to produce an electric current.
 It consists of two half-cells.
-The half-cells on the left contains a zinc metal electrode dipped in ZnSO4 solution.
+The half-cells on the left contain a zinc metal electrode dipped in ZnSO4 solution.

-The half-cell on the right consists of copper metal electrode in a solution CuSO4.
+The half-cell on the right consists of the copper metal electrode in a solution CuSO4.
 The half-cells are joined by a salt bridge that prevents the mechanical mixing of the solution.

 The electrons released at the electrode travel through the external circuit to the copper electrode where they are used in the reduction of Cu2+ ions to metallic copper which is deposited on the electrode.
 Thus, the overall redox reaction is:

 Thus, indirect redox reaction leads to the production of electrical energy.
 At the zinc rod, oxidation occurs.
 It is the anode of the cell and is negatively charged while at the copper electrode, reduction takes place; it is the cathode of the cell and is positively charged.

 Thus, the above points can be summed up as:

 Zn(s) + Cu2+ (aq) → Zn2+(aq) + Cu(s)